"Every Meal An Adventure!" ~ Food & Travel in Singapore, Hong Kong, Japan, Malaysia, Indonesia, the Philippines and Thailand!

 Homecooked claypot chicken rice!

 This is my first attempt at claypot chicken rice.
 I never knew it was this easy to make!
 The marinade smells so fragrant and delicious, even before it is cooked!
 Use a gentle, slow fire and you will be rewarded with the much coveted layer of caramelised crispy rice at the bottom of the claypot, and not overly burnt rice that's stuck fast.
-Recipe from Lily Wai's Hearth and Home, listed here as well with my own notes in pink.
+Recipe from Lily Wai's Hearth and Home, listed here as well with my own notes in green.

 INGREDIENTS: